Since it took me a little bit of time to understand what it all means and how it works, I thought I’d share what I’ve learned!

 Planning is very important.
 You’ll want to eat the high calorie (ie. high energy) foods before you do your activities so you can do those activities well and without getting tired.

-Here is a great print-out from the Heart & Stroke Healthy Habits Healthy Weight [PDF]
+Here is a great article from Heart & Stroke – Healthy Weight.

 In the end of the article, they talk about the importance of not allowing yourself to feel hungry: